nav9/FreelanceAndRemoteWorkList/freelancingPlatforms.md

 The lists below are not fully vetted.
 Perhaps the [discussions page](https://github.com/nav9/softwareFreelanceAndRemoteJobs/discussions) can help with that.
 If you find any issues with the platforms mentioned below or you'd like to contribute to this by converting this repository to a [GitHub wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis) or if you have any other useful info or feedback to share, please do.

-Eventually, I hope you'd help with segregating these into categories of how reliable they are, how well they pay, and which types of freelancers they best cater to.
-It needs to be kept up-to-date too.

 # Opportunities
 ## General
 * https://angel.co/